Speaker of the House of Representatives (Japan)

 The Speaker of the House of Representatives (衆議院議長, Shūgiin-gichō) is the presiding officer of the House of Representatives of Japan, and together with the President of the House of Councillors, the Speaker is also the head of the legislative branch of Japan.
-The Speaker is elected by members of the House at the start of each session, and can serve for a maximum of four years.
+The Speaker is elected by members of the House at the start of each session.

-The current Speaker of the House of Representatives is Hiroyuki Hosoda, who took office on 10 November 2021.
+The current Speaker of the House of Representatives is Fukushiro Nukaga, who took office on 20 October 2023.

 Selection

 The election of the Speaker takes place on the day of the new session, under the moderation of the Secretary-General of the House.
 The Speaker is elected by an anonymous vote, and must have at least half of the votes in order to take office.
 If no one gets over half of the votes, the top two candidates will be voted again, and if they get the same number of votes, the Speaker is elected by a lottery.
 The Vice Speaker is elected separately, in the same way.

 Usually, the Speaker is a senior member of the ruling party, and the Vice Speaker is a senior member of the opposition party.
-The current Speaker, Hiroyuki Hosoda, is a member of the ruling Liberal Democratic Party, while the Vice Speaker, Banri Kaieda, is a member of the Constitutional Democratic Party of Japan.
+The current Speaker, Fukushiro Nukaga, is a member of the ruling Liberal Democratic Party, while the Vice Speaker, Kōichirō Genba, is a member of the Constitutional Democratic Party of Japan.